jkaiser87/VOL3D/README.md

 - **Run the script by section and adapt as necessary**
   - **folder setup, Create volumes data**: This always needs to be run to load the volumes into a suitable format for the following steps.
     - Will load a previously created file if run the second time.
 If you want to re-run, set forceRun = true or manually delete `OUT/*_3D_VolumeCalc.mat` (useful when you add more animals, or change the color etc in the main files);
     - **Output**: This script also creates a CSV file with the min & max coordinate in each [x,y,z] direction as well as the estimated volume size by calculating how many voxel are inside the volume (voxel size depend on resolution).
-Can be found in `OUT/*_MinMax-Axes.csv`
+Can be found in `OUT/*_MinMax-Axes.csv`.
-  - **Plot volumes with brain**: Run this section to create 3D reconstructions within a CCFv3 brain.
+  - **Plot volumes with brain**: Run this section to create 3D reconstructions of volumes within a CCFv3 brain.
     - `plot_volumes_with_brain(volumes, outDir, ExperimentName, alpha, colorType, plotMode)` function parameters:
       - *volumes* - structure created in previous step
       - *outDir, ExperimentName, alpha* - (defined in setup)